 This Chihuahuan Desert cactus bears a thick covering of short, bristly spines that completely conceal the green stems.
 Spines of echinocereus dasyacanthus

-are usually cream or white in color, but yearly variations may produce faint, rainbow-like bands, hence the plant's common name; in this and other respects it resembles the Arizona rainbow cactus
+are usually cream or white in color, but yearly variations may result in faint, rainbow-like bands, hence the plant's common name; in this and some other respects it resembles the Arizona rainbow cactus

-Distribution of the Texas rainbow cactus is quite limited, and the plant is found most readily in the Big Bend region of west Texas.
+Distribution of the Texas rainbow cactus is quite limited, though it can be locally abundant in its habitat of Chihuahuan desert scrub and grassland.
+The plant is found most readily in the Big Bend region of west Texas.